Fr\'echet Means and Procrustes Analysis in Wasserstein Space: Some Examples

 \section{Some Examples}

 As an illustration, we implement Algorithm~\ref{algo} in several settings for which pairwise optimal maps can be calculated explicitly at every iteration, allowing for fast computation without error propagation.
-Indeed, these setting allow for stronger convergence statements to be made on a case-by-case basis.
-More details on the calculations and properties of each individual scenario can be found in Section \ref{zempan16supp}.
+Indeed, these settings allow for stronger convergence statements to be made on a case-by-case basis.
+More details on the calculations and properties of each individual scenario are given in Section~\ref{zempan16supp}.